 He saw the backs of his eyelids or perhaps nothing at all.
 He really wasn’t sure how that worked.
 And he couldn’t speak if he continued to shake the way he was, so he did the only thing of which he could think.
 He stopped.

 Sitting upright in one fluid motion, he worked the muscles of his abdomen as he swung his arms up toward the moist ceiling of their prison.
-He felt his hair swing along the side of his head, but he didn’t dare move to shake it free from his face.
+He felt his hair swing along the sides of his head, but he didn’t dare move to shake it free from his face.
 He was supposed to be in a trance after all, a vision encompassing all of his senses.

 “Oh great sacred one, you come before me again!”
 He tried to make his accent as alluring as Kate’s, knowing he could not carry off an Irish brogue if someone paid him to do so.
 He had been through Dublin a time or two, and he knew he would not be fooling anyone.
 So instead, he went for the slightly vague, if terribly curious, unknown lilt.
 He thought he had done a fairly accurate job when suddenly a rush of intake breath swept along his right side, and a collective step backward sounded in his ear.

+He continued.
 “You have blessed me with yet another of your precious visions, and I thank you, oh sacred one.”

 He suddenly wished he had paid attention when his mama had dragged him to church with Thomas.
 If only he had had the sense to pay attention to her religious, dramatic ways, he may have something to say at this moment.
 But in all fairness, he never expected to be in such a situation when he was ten years old.
 Well, at least the part about having to pretend to have some sort of divine observance.
 He would not be so bold as to suggest he hadn’t thought about having his head in the lap of a bar wench.